widmogrod/software-architecture-playground/hypo/prisma-go/README.md

 - ssh to pod just right after `devspace dev`
 - sync files with the pod
 - port-forward services
+- auto-restart pod process

 Such workflow is fast when you develop application, instead of k8s configuration

+## Skaffold vs devspace.sh
+- Syncing and reloading application seams faster for devspace, but sill in case of golang it takes time :/
+- Devspace can open terminal and start forwarding after runing `devspace dev` command, Skaffold requires to provide --port-forward flag, and ssh to pod are next two steps
+- Skaffold use buildpacks.io (Devspace don't have it, bit can be addedd as custom build option) and ability of just building project without writing dockerfile manually push more things to runtime

 # Using prisma
 - Using prisma is quite strength forward, generation of SDK with types gives autocomplete that makes typing queries fast